We're here to support you on this difficult journey

 Work-related death claim

-When a family member dies in a workplace, you may be eligible to claim for a number of payments and benefits.
+When a loved one dies in a workplace, you may be eligible to claim for a number of payments and benefits.

 Funeral entitlements help